-No matter how big or small your home may be, you can always do with some more space and storage solutions!
+No matter how big or narrow your home may be, you can always do with some more space and storage solutions.
 Here are just a few tips and tricks to consider when deciding to build your new home!
 But if you’re looking for more advice, check out our Handy Home Hints article.

 No matter what size bedroom you have – whether it’s the master or a second bedroom – there never seems to be enough storage space (unless I am a hoarder…)!
 But a neat trick is a storage bed.
 They are so handy to have and you can choose between ones that have drawers underneath for linen or an ottoman bed that lifts up to place the bigger, bulkier items.
 Not only does this create more space, it also makes it neater and less of an eye sore.